LOG795-Equipe-2/NFTicket-Backend/README.md

 TEMP_ACCOUNT_OWNER_ASSETS # Determine which account will hold the nft when they are created.
-TEMP_ACCOUNT_OWNER_PUB_KEY # Public key of the temp account TEMP_ACCOUNT_OWNER_PRIV_KEY # Private key of the owner of the created NFT's
+TEMP_ACCOUNT_OWNER_PUB_KEY # Public key of the temp account TEMP_ACCOUNT_OWNER_PRIV_KEY # Private key of the owner of the created NFT's APPWRITE_PROJECTID # Project Id of the appwrite project APPWRITE_ENDPOINT # Endpoint of the appwrite instance
 ```

 ## Description